lardbit/nefarious/README.md

 #### Part 1

-Clone the nefarious repository and start all the Docker containers:
+Clone the nefarious repository:

     git clone https://github.com/lardbit/nefarious.git
     cd nefarious

+Copy the default environment file to make changes:

+    cp env.template .env

+Edit `.env` as needed for your settings, at least defining *DOWNLOAD_PATH* to something like *DOWNLOAD_PATH=/path/to/downloads*.

+Start all the containers:

     docker-compose up -d

-**NOTE: the first time you bring up nefarious can take a few minutes.**
+**NOTE: the first time you start nefarious can take a few minutes.**

 Your default local URLs for all the various services will be: